The Load/Store Unit (LSU)¶

 - Write -> Read constraint is relaxed (newer loads may execute before older stores).

-- Read -> Read constraint is currently relaxed (loads to the same address may be reordered).
+- Read -> Read constraint is maintained (loads to the same address appear in order).

 - A thread can read its own writes early.

-The RISC-V memory model is expected to strengthen the requirement that loads to the same address be ordered.
+The RISC-V WMO memory model requires that loads to the same address be ordered.
 This requires loads to search against other loads for potential address conflicts.
 If a younger load executes before an older load with a matching address, the younger load must be replayed and the instructions after it in the pipeline flushed.
 However, this scenario is only required if a cache coherence probe event snooped the core’s memory, exposing the reordering to the other threads.
 If no probe events occurred, the load re-ordering may safely occur.

 The Load/Store Unit has to be careful regarding store -> load dependences.
 For the best performance, loads need to be fired to memory as soon as possible.